Here you can download a PDF file of the text which follows .

 - the qualification of the teachers

-- good teachers don’t want to live in remote areas
+- good teachers don’t want to live in remote areas and

-- the curriculum itself
+- the curriculum

-In Janwaar we do have a government school which goes up until 8th grade but the skills and capacities of the teachers are extremely limited and above all they are not really interested in doing more or going an extra mile.
-The school equipment is far from sufficient – we do not even have tables or chairs and the teacherstudent-relation is a classic top-down approach.
-Strict obedience.
-So the lessons are rather boring, neither the kids nor the teachers are engaged and therefore it’s no wonder that the kids – once they finish 8th grade – can hardly read and write.
-Their Hindi skills are comparable to a second grader at a good school.
-All they did was “leaning by heart”.
+The school offers only a table and chairs for the teachers.
+The kids sit in long rows on the floor – pretty much left alone.
+The lessons are rather boring, neither the kids nor the teachers are engaged and therefore it’s no wonder that the kids – once they finish 8th grade – can hardly read and write.
+Their Hindi skills are comparable to a first or second grader at a good school.
+Not to mention math or any kind of science.
+It just does NOT exist.
+It’s mind-boggling.
+All the kids have ever known is “learning by heart”.
 They’ve never learned to think, to understand, to work in teams and to find solutions.
 They never had fun at school.

-And the last major challenge is that the kids don’t necessarily learn at school what they would need in the villages to make a living.
-The curriculum in the city is the same as in the remote villages – it doesn’t take the different circumstances and the future perspectives of the kids into account.
-In the villages where almost 90% live from agriculture, agriculture isn’t even taught in the schools.
-Kids don’t learn anything about the arts.
-And even though they are facing so many problems in their natural environment learning doesn’t aim to train the kids to find solutions.
-It’s not at all practical.
+The last challenge is, that the kids don’t necessarily learn at school what they need in the villages to make a living.
+The curriculum in the city is the same as it is in the rural villages – it doesn’t take the different circumstances and the future perspectives of the kids into account.
+It fosters migration and leaves the villages even further behind.

 The existing system